 Ron was known as the Unofficial Mayor of Aspen and was honored by the Aspen Historical Society as one of its’ Outstanding City Figures.
 His popularity in Aspen was legendary as were his social gatherings, attracting friends from around the world.
 He was a founder of The Aspen Mountain Wine Party, The Beach Party, The Fish House Punch Party, the T-Lazy Ranch Dinner and the Tour de Rump.
 He purchased the naming rights of the Ron Krajian bridge at a charity auction in 1986, and was proud that the Tour de Rump was held there for 20 years with over 300 guests.He also organized weekly business luncheons, gathering both interesting and prominent attendees as guests and speakers.

 “Ronny K” was a free spirit whose passion and joy in life was connecting people, distributing his funny papers to all his friends, and calling everyone on their birthdays.
 His Christmas card list at one time exceeded 1,500 names.
 Whether he knew you for four months or 40 years, he made you feel as if you were his best friend, and all were greeted with his million-dollar smile.
 He spent many years dividing his time equally between Aspen and Newport Beach, CA and his later years between Aspen and Indian Wells, CA.

-He will be remembered by his joyful smile, upbeat personality and his love of friends and family.
+He will be remembered by his joyful smile, upbeat personality, his love of friends and family, and philanthropic work.